Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Enclosure

-You should have at least a three-foot vivarium when housing one skink.
-If you plan to have more than one skink it is a good idea to have more room so that they can avoid each other if they need time alone.
+You should have at least a 3-foot vivarium when housing one skink.
+If you plan to have more than one skink, it is a good idea to have more room so they can avoid each other if they need time alone.

-There should be at least 2-3 inches of substrate for the skinks to burrow in.
-There should also be hiding places and basking perches, using a cork bark tube or artificial cave would work well.
+There should be at least 2–3 inches of substrate for the skinks to burrow in.
+There should also be hiding places and basking perches; using a cork bark tube or artificial cave would work well.
 Adding flexi sticks and vines will also provide extra climbing space for your skinks.
-Be sure to keep the vines and sticks close to the floor, though, as Schneider’s Skinks are not very good climbers and could fall from a higher height.
+Be sure to keep the vines and sticks close to the floor, though, as Schneider’s Skinks are not good climbers and could fall from a higher location.

 A bowl of water should also be provided for the skink to drink and bathe in.
-Provide one that is large enough for the skink to fit in, but small enough that the skink can easily escape.
-Avoid a tragedy by making sure the bowl is not too big or has too steep of walls.
+Provide one that is large enough for the skink to fit in but small enough that the skink can easily escape.
+Avoid a tragedy by making sure the bowl is not too big or has too-steep walls.

 Lighting